hyamamoto/gentoo-bento/README.md

     - VirtualBox Guest Additions 4.3
     - chef-10.24.0, and puppet-3.3.1

-### Minimal Flavor: no source, no doc, no man, nor no info
+### Minimal Flavor: no source, no doc, no man, or no info

  * [gentoo-latest-amd64-minimal](https://dl.dropboxusercontent.com/s/mfurnvstqoj8w47/gentoo-20131024-amd64-minimal.box) : Gentoo 2013.10.24 amd64 minimal on 2013.10.30
     - 279.7 MB